Strategic Coordination of Drones via Short-term Distributed Optimization and Long-term Reinforcement Learning: Related Work

-\cparagraph{DRL-based drone sensing} The deep reinforcement learning (DRL) algorithm proves to be effective for addressing distributed sensing with drones, managing complex optimization goals, energy constraints, and numerous heterogeneous agents.
-Ding \textit{et al.}~\cite{ding2021crowdsourcing} integrated mobile crowdsensing (i.e., human equipped with mobile sensing devices) into UAV sensing, overcoming the limitations of both human mobility and drone battery life.
-Omoniwa \textit{et al.}~\cite{omoniwa2023communication} presented a decentralized DRL approach that improves drone energy efficiency in providing wireless connectivity by sharing information with neighbouring drones.
-Zhao \textit{et al.}~\cite{zhao2022dronesense} proposed a comprehensive solution for sustainable urban-scale sensing in open parking spaces.
+The deep reinforcement learning (DRL) algorithm proves to be effective for addressing the combinatorial optimization problem in the evolving multi-drone sensing environments, by transforming the problem in to a sequential decision-making process~\cite{barrett2020exploratory,mazyavkina2021reinforcement}.
+Ding \textit{et al.}~\cite{ding2021crowdsourcing} integrate mobile crowdsensing (i.e., human equipped with mobile sensing devices) into UAV sensing, overcoming the limitations of both human mobility and drone battery life.
+They use the centralized training decentralized execution framework where drones can share auxiliary information during training but act independently during execution, preserving decentralization.
+Zhao \textit{et al.}~\cite{zhao2022dronesense} propose a comprehensive solution for sustainable urban-scale sensing in open parking spaces.
 Their solution incorporates the task selection and scheduling using DRL, and adaptive recharging assignment.
-However, these approaches lack autonomy for drones in self-assignment tasks, reducing adaptability to the real-time environmental changes and increasing vulnerability to agent failures~\cite{omidshafiei2017decentralized}.
-Additionally, they are confined to a small-scale task assignment problem due to the training complexity.
+Omoniwa \textit{et al.}~\cite{omoniwa2023communication} present a multi-agent decentralized DRL approach that improves drone energy efficiency in providing wireless connectivity by sharing information with neighboring drones.
+However, these approaches are confined to a small-scale task allocation problem due to high training complexity.

-\cparagraph{Evolutionary algorithm and DRL} In this optimization process, the related synergetic optimization algorithms integrate the full learning and optimization capabilities of evolutionary algorithms and DRL.
-They independently solve sub-problems to generate partial solutions, which are then combined to form a complete solution~\cite{li2024bridging}.
-Earlier work~\cite{majumdar2020evolutionary,aydeniz2023novelty} has proposed optimizing team policies using evolutionary algorithms with team rewards, while simultaneously optimizing individual policies through DRL with agent rewards, thus bypassing the non-stationary problem in multi-agent DRL.
-Li \textit{et al.}~\cite{li2023race} introduce a hybrid framework using shared observation encoders and independent linear policy representations to enhance collaboration on complex task, ensuring stable evolution through agent-level crossover and mutation.
-While benchmarks, such as MuJoCo~\cite{peng2021facmac} and Starcraft II~\cite{samvelyan2019starcraft}, are useful for evaluation of these approaches, these benchmarks may struggle to adapt to the continuously evolving and unanticipated dynamics typical of real-world scenarios, such as fluctuating traffic patterns in drone-based monitoring systems.